RimanB/AWARE/README.md

 ```
 @article{aware,
   title={Contextualizing protein representations using deep learning on interactomes and single-cell experiments},
-  author={Li, Michelle M. and Huang, Yepeng and Sumathipala, Marissa and Liang, Man Qing Valdeolivas, Alberto and Liao, Katherine and Marbach, Daniel and Zitnik, Marinka},
+  author={Li, Michelle M. and Huang, Yepeng and Sumathipala, Marissa and Liang, Man Qing and Valdeolivas, Alberto and Liao, Katherine and Marbach, Daniel and Zitnik, Marinka},
   journal={bioRxiv},
   year={2023}
 }